Ex-Audi boss charged with fraud over 'Dieselgate' emissions scandal | DW | 31.07.2019

 Prosecutors must now decide if Stadler and the other defendants will stand trial.
 Courts in Braunschweig and Munich are investigating 69 individuals who they believe may have been involved in the scandal.

 An Audi spokesperson said it was in the company's interest to clarify the issues that led to the diesel crisis.
-"Until this has happens, the presumption of innocence must prevail," he said.
+"Until this has happened, the presumption of innocence must prevail," he said.

 Read more:Dieselgate: Four Audi managers charged in the US over emissions scandal